saguileran/saguileran.github.io/_posts/en-us/2025-03-16-free-software-development.md

 </div>

 Because the changes are too simple and generate some warnings, which I was not able to detect, the patch is not accepted.
+You can view the mail sent at [https://lore.kernel.org/linux-iio/20250429184129.7aff4461@jic23-huawei/](https://lore.kernel.org/linux-iio/20250429184129.7aff4461@jic23-huawei/).

 ### DRM AMD Subsystem